4 March

 More usability for ERP systems

-It is well known that ERP systems are the general answer to the complex processes of a company.
+It is well known that ERP systems are the general answer to a company's complex processes.
 However, a system must also be operated.
-This aspect is often not taken into account during the ERP introduction, which is why it often causes more confusion for the users after the start-up than they can fully use the ERP system.
-In addition, the general level of knowledge about software is often not uniform within the company.
-It usually requires a high level of support for the users to be able to use the system in its entirety.
-The multitude of functions is often daunting for ERP beginners and therefore not very user-friendly.
+This aspect is often not taken into account during the ERP implementation, which is why it often causes more confusion for users after commissioning than they are able to fully utilise the ERP system.
+Added to this is the general level of knowledge about software, which is often not standardised within the company.
+In most cases, a high level of support is required to enable users to utilise the system in its entirety.
+The large number of functions are often daunting for ERP newcomers and therefore not very user-friendly.

 Read More